Hyperion-Virtual-Worlds/Hyperion-Viewer/indra/newview/linux_tools/client-readme.txt

 probably missing the appropriate GStreamer plugin on your system - you may be able to install it (see TROUBLESHOOTING).

-User data is stored in the hidden directory ~/.Starbird by default; you may override this location with the Starbird_USER_DIR, or Starbird_X64_USER_DIR if using the 64 bit version, environment variable if you wish.
+User data is stored in the hidden directory ~/.starbird by default; you may override this location with the STARBIRD_USER_DIR, or STARBIRD_X64_USER_DIR if using the 64 bit version, environment variable if you wish.